Computable randomness and betting for computable probability spaces: Machine characterizations of computable and Schnorr randomness

 \section{Machine characterizations of computable and Schnorr randomness}

-In this section I give machine characterizations of computable and Schnorr randomness for computable probability spaces.
+In this section I give machine characterizations of computable and Schnorr randomness with respect to computable probability spaces.
 This has already been done for Martin-Löf randomness.

-Recall the following definition and fact. \begin{defn} A machine $M$ is a partial-computable function $M\colon2^{<\omega}\rightarrow2^{<\omega}$.
+Recall the following definition and fact. \begin{defn} A machine $M$ is a partial-computable function $M\colon{\subseteq{}}2^{<\omega}\rightarrow2^{<\omega}$.
 A machine is \noun{prefix-free} if $\dom M$ is prefix-free.
-The prefix-free Kolmogorov complexity of $\sigma$ relative to a machine $M$ is
+For a prefix-free machine $M$, let the \noun{prefix-free Kolmogorov complexity of $\sigma$ relative to $M$} be

-(There is a non-prefix-free version of complexity as well.)\end{defn} \begin{thm}[{Schnorr (see \cite[Theorem~6.2.3]{Downey2010})}] A string $x\in(2^{\omega},\lambda)$ is Martin-Löf random if and only if for all prefix-free machines $M$,
+(There is a non-prefix-free version of complexity as well.)\end{defn} \begin{thm}[{Schnorr (see \cite[Theorem~6.2.3]{Downey2010})}] A sequence $x\in(2^{\omega},\lambda)$ is Martin-Löf random if and only if for all prefix-free machines $M$,

 \end{thm} Schnorr's theorem has been extended to both Schnorr and computable randomness. \begin{defn} For a machine $M$ define the semimeasure $\meas_{M}\colon2^{<\omega}\rightarrow[0,\infty)$ as

 A machine $M$ is a \noun{computable-measure machine} if $\meas_{M}(\varepsilon)$ is computable.
 A machine $M$ is a \noun{bounded machine} if there is some computable-measure $\nu$ such that $\meas_{M}(\sigma)\leq\nu(\sigma)$ for all $\sigma\in2^{<\omega}$.